How do I enroll in my senior seminar?

 I don't know if I want psychology as a major.
 How soon should I begin to take required courses?

-Plan to complete the mathematics requirement, Math 3, Precalculus, and Psychology 1, Intro to Psychology, as early as possible (first year).
-If you decided to pursue psychology as your major, then declare Pre-Psychology.
+Plan to complete the mathematics requirement, Math 3 or score a 300 or above on the Math Placement Exam and enroll in Psychology 1, Intro to Psychology, as early as possible (first year).

 How can I stay informed?

 Check your UCSC email account and student portal.
 Links you should bookmark:

 - Make sure you read emails from the following people: Psychology Department Peer Advisors, Undergraduate Advisor Christina Ortega.